How to Lengthen Hip Flexors – Hip Mobility Guide

-Before stretching the muscles, I like to focus on massaging and releasing "knots" in the muscles.
+Before stretching the muscles, I like to focus on massaging and releasing the muscles.
 I don’t really know if there is scientific evidence for performing the myofascial release before stretching but it makes sense to me that you should release tension and trigger points in the muscle before stretching it.

 In 2015, a study published in International Journal of Sports Physical Therapy reported that the muscles lengthened dramatically in athletes when stretching is combined with myofascial release.

 The simplest way for me to describe self-myofascial release is that it works very much like a sports massage but you can do it yourself with the aid of some simple pieces of equipment like a foam roller.
 It works as another form of stretch for the muscle but can target specific areas of tension and release them via a neuromuscular response.